 LOUIS JAY MASTERS SCHOLARSHIP

 This scholarship was established to honor alumnus Louis Jay Masters, who graduated from the School of Architecture in 1989.
 Masters often noted the profound impact of his experiences studying abroad in London during his time as a Syracuse Architecture student.
-This scholarship is available to undergraduates only, based on financial need and academic standing, to support participation in study abroad programs.
+This scholarship is available to undergraduates only, based on financial need, to support participation in study abroad programs.

 PETER J. MOORE SCHOLARSHIP